Wildhoney/ngVideo/README.md

 }]);
 ```

 We can then subsequently add video sources to be played.
-For this grab yourself a [http://www.w3schools.com/html/mov_bbb.mp4](valid video source) and add it:
+For this grab yourself a [valid video source](http://www.w3schools.com/html/mov_bbb.mp4) and add it:

 ```javascript
 video.addSource('mp4', 'http://www.example.com/alice-in-wonderland.mp4');